Posts Tagged ‘Executive Function’

 You’ve got the passion.
 The ideas.
 The desire to serve and make a difference.
 But somehow, your business still lives mostly in your head—or in half-finished notebooks, abandoned task lists, and late-night Google rabbit holes.If you’re a woman with ADHD trying to build a heart-centered business, you’re not lazy, flaky, or unmotivated.
 You’re navigating the…

-Living with ADHD as a woman often means navigating an invisible current—one that pulls you in different directions while you try to stay steady for those who depend on you.
+Living with ADHD as a woman often means navigating an invisible current, one that pulls you in different directions while you try to stay steady for those who depend on you.
 Executive function challenges aren’t just about forgetting appointments or misplacing keys; they ripple through every part of life, especially parenting and relationships.
-What is Executive…
+This invisible…

 Read More